 The House We Grew Up In by Lisa Jewell.
 This isn't your typical how-to or guide book.
 It's a novel, written by one of my favorite authors.
 But, it may just inspire you to clear out some of your belongings.
 The book tells the story Lorelei, a woman who tries to freeze time by filling her simple brick house with precious mementos.
 Eventually, the home became fully hoarded and her children had to deal with it.

 Minimalism: A Documentary About the Important Things.
 Joshua Fields Millburn and Ryan Nicodemus are THE minimalists.
 They created the movement.
 This documentary is the most popular one surrounding minimalism and values-based living.
 They've also got a book, Everything That Remains.

 The Minimalists: Less Is Now on Netflix.
 This film is the 4-year follow up to the one above.
 Millburn and Nicodemus share how our lives can be better with less.
 Again, this challenge isn't about getting rid of everything you own, but programs like these can inspire you to want to acquire fewer things.

 Decluttering Shows for Motivation

 Get Organized with The Home Edit on Netflix.
-I loved the book but I really love the show.
+I liked the book but I love the show.
 Clea and Joanna are so fun to watch and I love their home organization process.